 Driving While Intoxicated (DWI) and Alcohol Related Offenses

 Paul has not seen a Driving While Intoxicated case that did not have at least one legal or factual issue that could assist you in proving your innocence or hinder the state's ability to prosecute the case beyond a reasonable doubt.
 The first step in any DWI case is hiring a lawyer who can identify issues that could be problematic in the state's prosecution of your case.
+Paul is an experienced DWI attorney and former prosecutor.
 Paul's training and experience allows him to identify mistakes made by law enforcement in a DWI investigation.
 Some mistakes are bigger than others but having a lawyer that can identify each mistake is the first step.

 The next step is developing a substantive and credible plan to defend your case.
-Paul will shoot you straight on the strengths and weaknesses of your case and give you his thoughts on the best way to proceed in order to achieve a dismissal or a not guilty.
+Paul will shoot you straight on the strengths and weaknesses of your case and give you his thoughts on the best way to proceed in order to achieve a dismissal or a not guilty verdict.

-Paul trained officers across the state in DWI law and has the insider knowledge on how exactly how to attack any DWI.
-Very few defense attorneys have had the opportunity to see the behind the scenes training of officers as Paul has.
+Paul trained officers across the state in DWI law and has the insider knowledge on how exactly to attack any DWI.
+Very few defense attorneys have had the opportunity to see the behind the scenes training of officers; Paul has both seen and taught this training.
 Officers are not only trained on administering the test but are also trained on how to testify.
 This insider knowledge gives Paul a distinct advantage.

 Your first concern should be your license.
 In Texas, you have 15 days, from the date you are arrested, to request an administrative license revocation hearing before the Department of Public Safety.
 This ALR hearing is an opportunity to save your license (a breath test refusal or a breath test of over .08 can result in a suspension of 90 days to 2 years).
 The hearing is also an opportunity to develop a record against the officer who may testify against you at trial.
 Many times, testimony from this hearing has resulted in a subsequent dismissal of the DWI by the state because of statement made by the arresting officer.